jtpack/Blue-and-Pink-Synth-Editor/README.md

   - `~/Blue-and-Pink-Synth-Editor/dist/BlueAndPinkSynthEditor/BlueAndPinkSynthEditor`

-## 9. Run it by double-clicking its icon
+## 9. Run it by Double-Clicking its Icon
 - macOS:
   - Use the Finder to navigate to your Applications folder, and double-click `BlueAndPinkSynthEditor.app`
 - Windows: